Summary

 Have you read the first part?
-It describes how we go from skin to leather, then from leather to shoes.
+It describes how you go from skin to leather, then from leather to shoes.

 And the second part, to know if the shoes you want to buy will be durable or not ?

-And maybe you would like a method to help you know if your shoes are made for your feet ?
+And maybe you would like a method to know if your shoes are made for your feet ?

 If you haven't read them, I encourage you to do so because they help put everything we're going to see now into perspective.